Berkeley-CS195/fa24/podcast.md

 * After the form closes, we will email each group and include student contact emails.
 Please let us know if you do not receive your group assignment within a week of filling out the form.

 #### **Podcast 2**:
-We assume your groups will be the same from last Podcast, but if you want to switch you may email cs195@berkeley.edu by 11/12 at 11:59pm with your request for a group change.
+We assume your groups will be the same from last podcast, but if you want to switch you may email cs195@berkeley.edu by 11/12 at 11:59pm with your request for a group change.

 People whose partners have dropped or had other extenuating circumstances have been informed of their new groups.